th-herve/vimwiki/docs/git_fix_file_too_large.md

 1. Locally delete the large files
 2. Commit the deleted files
-3. Soft reset to the commit where the large file where added: `git reset --soft HEAD~x`
+3. Soft reset to the commit where the large file was added: `git reset --soft HEAD~x`
 4. Recommit all the changes
 5. Push!